BiomedicalImageAnalysis2025/topic01_team03/README.md

   worked on pre-processing methods, including gamma correction, histogram equalization, mean filtering, and Wiener filter–based background removal.

 	•	Victor Enning De Souza
   implemented the global Otsu thresholding algorithm.
+He also created the src folder structure for organizing all functions and wrote the import logic so that the modules could be loaded as packages into other parts of the project.

 	•	Leo Müller de Ahne
   focused on the implementation of the local Otsu thresholding method.

 	•	Miguel Gonzales Ries
   developed the Dice Score evaluation module and implemented multi-Otsu thresholding.